 You will receive an email from our Enrollment Coordinator about 2-3 weeks before a child’s scheduled move-up date.
 Teachers receive notification when a new child is coming into their rooms and they will reach out to offer any information needed.

-We recommend that you take your child to visit the new classroom about a week before the scheduled move.
-It's a chance to say hello to the classroom teachers and become more familiar with their new environment.
-Talk about the move to the new classroom at home and use the teachers' names, as well as the names of any of the children in the room that your child may already know.
+This year is different than others and we are not able to implement many of the move-up protocols that are typically in place.
+Children and their parents are not able to visit the new classroom in advance of their move-up date.
+We recommend that you talk about the move to the new classroom at home and use the new teachers' names, as well as the names of any of the children in the room that your child may already know.

 What is the move-up transition like at PIC?